hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 When I explain to an audience that the <a href="https://redfish.dmtf.org" target="_blank">Redfish® standard</a> requires the implementation of only a subset of the properties mentioned in the entire <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-1/#data-model" target="_blank">data model</a>, I can see people looking at me puzzled and asking themselves:

-"*What ? potentially, some BMCs in my data center do not implement the `FirmwareVersion` property and they are considered as compliant to the standard?*".
+"*What?
+Are you telling me that there is a potential that some BMCs in my data center do not implement the `FirmwareVersion` property and yet they are considered to be compliant with the standard?*".

-The answer is "*yes*"; Redfish services not implementing properties not labeled "required" are compliant.
+The answer is yes.
+Those Redfish services that are not implementing properties not labeled "required" are still considered to be compliant.

-This blog post elaborates the above statement and provides use cases where it can be a problem.
-Then it introduces the <a href="https://www.dmtf.org/dsp/DSP0272" target="_blank"> Redfish Interoperability Profiles Specification</a> that has been created by the Distributed Management Task Force (<a href="https://dmtf.org" target="_blank">DMTF</a>) to address those use cases.
+Although they are considered to be compliant, there are instances where this can be problematic.
+In this blog post, I'll elaborate and provide examples of use cases where it can be a problem.
+Then I'll introduce the <a href="https://www.dmtf.org/dsp/DSP0272" target="_blank"> Redfish interoperability profiles specification</a> that has been created by the Distributed Management Task Force (<a href="https://dmtf.org" target="_blank">DMTF</a>) to address those use cases.

-The Redfish Interoperability Profiles specification constitutes another Redfish specificity that could be added to the list presented in <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-1/" target="_blank">part 1</a> and <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-2/" target="_blank">part 2</a> of the *Why is Redfish different from other REST APIs* blog posts.
+The Redfish interoperability profiles specification constitutes another Redfish specificity that could be added to the list presented in <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-1/" target="_blank">part 1</a> and <a href="https://developer.hpe.com/blog/why-is-redfish%C2%AE-different-from-other-rest-apis-part-2/" target="_blank">part 2</a> of the *Why is Redfish different from other REST APIs* blog posts.

 ### Redfish services can omit defined properties